Strasburg starts for Nationals, up 2-0 on Cardinals in NLCS

 “They’re getting quick outs.
 They’re constantly ahead in counts,” Nationals closer Sean Doolittle said Sunday.
 “Those kinds of things are kind of things that, when you’re down there in the bullpen, you see that, and you feed off that energy.
 So when your number gets called, you basically want to do the same thing.
 You want to pick up where they left off and get the ball to the next guy.”

-Washington has used just seven pitchers in its first seven postseason games, a startling figure in an era of quick triggers and rotating relievers: Scherzer, Strasburg, Sánchez, Doolittle, projected Game 4 starter Patrick Corbin and relievers Daniel Hudson and Tanner Rainey.
+Washington starting pitchers are averaging more than 6 1/3 innings in the Division Series and League Championship series, a startling reliance on Strasburg, Scherzer, Sánchez and projected Game 4 starter Patrick Corbin.
+That has lessened the load of a bullpen that had the next-to-highest ERA in the major leagues behind Baltimore during the regular season.

 It has worked so far.
-But manager Dave Martinez can’t guarantee he’s able to keep the same rotation throughout the rest of this series and beyond.
+But manager Dave Martinez can’t guarantee he’s able to keep the same formula throughout the rest of this series and beyond.

 “I’m hoping that this continues, but there might become a moment where somebody goes five or six innings and we have to do something else,” Martinez said.
 “When that happens, we’ll have the matchups ready for the in-game decisions.”